james-arn/vesta-property/README.md

 - **Data Freshness:** React Query handles background updates and cache invalidation automatically based on configured stale/cache times.
 - **Separation of Concerns:** Data fetching/caching logic resides within hooks, while the `useChecklistAndDashboardData` hook cleanly separates data combination/processing from the main `App` component.
 UI display logic (`generatePropertyChecklist`) remains distinct from calculation logic (`calculateDashboardScores`).
 - **Maintainability:** Clearer data flow makes the application easier to understand and modify.

+**Premium Search Persistence (Next Steps):**

+Currently, the activation of a premium search (`premiumSearchActivated` state and the resulting fetched data in the `usePremiumStreetData` cache) is session-based.
+To ensure users retain access to premium data they've unlocked across sessions or devices:

+1.  **Backend Recording:** When a user successfully confirms and activates a premium search (step 4, Activation), an API call must be made to the backend server.
+2.  **Database Storage:** The backend needs to record in a database (e.g., DynamoDB) that this specific authenticated user (`userId`) has activated the premium search for the specific property (identified by `propertyId` or perhaps the confirmed address/postcode).
+3.  **Status Check on Load:** A new React Query hook (e.g., `useHasPerformedPremiumSearch(propertyId)`) should be implemented in `App.tsx`.
+This hook will call a backend endpoint upon component load (when `userId` and `propertyId` are known) to check if a record exists in the database for this user/property combination.
+4.  **Enabling Premium Data Fetch:** The `enabled` logic within the `usePremiumStreetData` hook needs to be modified.
+It should enable the query if _either_ the search has just been activated in the current session (`premiumSearchActivated` is true) _or_ the `useHasPerformedPremiumSearch` hook returns `true` (indicating a persistent record exists).
+This ensures that previously fetched premium data is accessible from the cache or re-fetched if necessary upon subsequent loads for authenticated users.

 ## Publishing the extension to chrome web store